 In 1967, the park was renamed Sutherland Field in honor of Mayor Louis W. Sutherland, who had been instrumental in the development of baseball in Kalamazoo.

 1995-Present, Kalamazoo's Modern Baseball Era

-After years of being unused, the 1990's saw a Sutherland Field which had become overgrown with weeds and was being used by the city as a place to deposit their collected leaves and brush.
+In the 1990s, after years of being unused, Sutherland Field had become overgrown with weeds and was being used by the city as a place to deposit its collected leaves and brush.
 In 1995, Kalamazoo's City Commission approved the building of an improved sports complex at Riverfront Park.
-The complex, which included Sutherland Field was renamed Annen Park after Mayor Ed Anned Jr. who was central to the development of the project.
+The complex, which included Sutherland Field was renamed Annen Park after Mayor Ed Annen Jr. who was central to the development of the project.
 Renovations to the park were completed in 1996, and the complex re-opened as the home of the Kalamazoo Kodiaks of the independent Frontier League.
 The Kodiaks were far from successful on the field, and the annual attendance for 1998 was a meager 41,331.
 The team left Kalamazoo following the 1998 season.

-In 2001, the park was cleanded up and reopended as the home of the Kalamazoo Kings of the Frontier League.
-The following year Annen park was renamed Mayor's Riverfront Park to honor all of the mayors who had served Kalamazoo and helped to develop baseball in the city.
+In 2001, the park was cleaned up and re-opened as the home of the Kalamazoo Kings, who also played in the Frontier League.
+The following year, Annen Park was renamed Mayor's Riverfront Park to honor all of the mayors who had served Kalamazoo and helped to develop baseball in the city.

 That year, the Stryker family donated the funds to build a club house and make improvements to the field.
 In turn, the field was renamed Homer Stryker Field in honor of Dr. Homer Stryker, founder of the Stryker corporation.

-In 2003, a new concession was added along the third base line and a fan services and souvenir building was added along the first base concourse.
-A left field deck was added to allow a second rentable picnic area.
+In 2003, a new concession area was added along the third base line and a fan services and souvenir building was added along the first base concourse.
+A left field deck was added to allow a second picnic area available for rent.